Qualities any professional website should have

 Once you succeeded in attracting the attention and gaining the trust of a new visitor to your website, let’s make his/her stay as pleasant as possible.
 This is done by offering an extremely clear and intuitive route, or navigation.
 The way your website presents its pathways to different content (pages), is considered as important as the quality of the content itself.
 You can have incredibly valuable information on your website, but when a visitors can’t or doesn’t find it, it’s useless.

 When I make your website, I dedicate much effort in creating a successful navigation for your unique product or service.
 This involves presenting the most important features of your business on the homepage, working with strong call-to-actions and an intuitive navigation menu.

-3. Fast loading
+3. Fast loading speed

 Another key quality of a strong website is its loading speed.
 A fast loading website boosts user experience.
 On the contrary, a slow loading website will ultimately frustrate and disappoint.
 Optimisation is therefore another main focus whenever I develop a website.
 I make sure images are fully optimised and use clean and lightweight code with super fast loading times guaranteed.

 I will always look for ways to surprise in my webdesign.